ashrafbily/jax/design_notes/custom_derivatives.md

   custom backward-pass function, and as a primitive it only has a transpose rule.
   * This mechanism is described more in [#636](https://github.com/google/jax/issues/636).
-* Added a variant of `transformation_with_aux` called `transformation_with_equal_aux` to allow repeated stores of equal values due to running the same function multiple times.
-  * The custom rules functions, like `f_jvp` and `f_fwd`/`f_bwd` in the examples above, are not “linear” in the sense of linear_util.py when used in `custom_jvp_call_jaxpr` and `custom_vjp_call_jaxpr`, respectively.
-They may be invoked multiple times as a jaxpr is processed in initial style.
-It’s usually fine for rules to be invoked multiple times, but these rules must plumb aux data out to the api.py-level caller, namely output pytree aux data.
-  * (Recall from a footnote above that we can’t solve this by forming jaxprs for the rules up-front because that can lead to infinite recursion.)